 A general guide to our meditation bench sizes

 |SMALL||5′ or less||

-This type of bench may be more suitable for individuals who meet the definition of a “person of size” or “large”.
-The extra height in a tall bench may also help in this circumstance, as it may help provide more of a gap at the back of the knees.
+Our TALL MEDITATION BENCH may be more suitable for individuals who meet the definition of a “person of size” or “large”.
+The extra height in a tall bench may help provide more of a gap at the back of the knees.

 We’re still working on photos!
 A proper photo session means setting up our workshop with a lot of photo gear – it requires specialized lighting, backdrops, reflectors, a flair for setting items up to show them off at their best, and lots and lots of shots (we know a food blogger who takes 300 shots of a single dish).
 We’ve got all of that and more, thanks to Len’s long term interests in photography and video.

 We don’t photoshop them in any way (other than some witty or cheeky text) – you’re always looking at the real thing when it comes to product on our website, – but it’s a question of time and where we devote our energies.

 We don’t usually do a photo shoot unless we have a lot of product to take photos of, as it can take several days to do the setup, take-down, edit and finalize for the website.

 Anyway, we do have two photos of them in action, and here’s one:

 This is our standard height meditation bench (our sitter is 5’6″ in height).
 It’s made of Canadian Select Pine (few or no knots), and kiln-dried.
 We sell them unfinished (bare), so you can finish them yourselves, or let them age naturally and gracefully.